guerrilla stutterer

 If the person stands patiently while you push out your words, looks you in the face, does not twitch, does not interrupt you, and continues the conversation in a natural way, then she or he is someone you should get to know better.

 Filter yourself, too.
 That is, know yourself.
 Forget your stutter for a moment and think about the sum of your behaviors.
 If you are confident and easygoing even in tense situations, your chances of succeeding in the world are improved.
 If you feel sorry for yourself, your company will be tedious and you will drive people away.
-If you insist on being called “a person who stutters” rather than “a stutterer” (or the other way), or demand that funny scenes in A Fish Called Wanda be removed because they depict a stutterer as an object of abjection, then you are self-important (that is, small).
+If you insist on being called "a person who stutters" rather than "a stutterer", or demand that funny scenes in A Fish Called Wanda be removed because they depict a stutterer as an object of abjection, then you are self-important (that is, small).
 Do not take your stutter or yourself too seriously.
 Do not pity yourself.
 Do not stay outraged.
 When you see A Fish Called Wanda go ahead and yuk it up.
 No one is more dull than a zealot.
-Don’t be needy; rather, be generous.
+Don't be needy; rather, be generous.

 It gets easier